Blue Cheese Salad with Vinaigrette

-A white platter filled with blue cheese salad and topped with crispy croutons.
+A lovely platter of blue cheese salad with red wine vinaigrette.

 This post may contain affiliate links.
 Please read our affiliate disclosure.